-The course begins with Health & Safety training, an explanation of procedures and work practices at RACE and an assessment of skills and experience.
+The course begins with basic Health & Safety inductions, an explanation of procedures and work practices at RACE and a baseline assessment of skills and experience.

 Mornings( 8am-12.30pm): Students are trained in all aspects of morning routine in a racing yard including: